oliverjam/jaredhill-v2/src/about.md

 I also love teaching: I've been an Instructor Associate at [General Assembly](https://generalassemb.ly/) and have given presentations at [TechCircus](https://www.techcircustv.com) and [Founders & Coders](https://www.foundersandcoders.com/).

 Like what you've heard?
-[Let's grab a coffee.](https://jaredhill.co/contact/)
+[Let's talk.](https://jaredhill.co/contact/)

 </div>